Diamagnetic/ai-tax-return/README.md

   - **PDF Handling (PyMuPDF):**
   Inserts values into a fillable version of Form 1040, and returns the completed PDF.

+  - **Deployment (Heroku + Nginx reverse proxy):**
+  Both frontend and backend run as background processes inside a single Heroku container.
+Heroku assigns one external $PORT, which is bound by Nginx.
+Nginx acts as a reverse proxy, routing:

+    - `/`: Streamlit frontend (port 8501)

+    - `/api`: FastAPI backend (port 8000)

+This ensures Heroku sees a single web service while internally supporting multiple processes.

 ## Dummy Documents